Rangers vs. Astros Player Props Betting Odds

-Marcus Semien and Alex Bregman are among the players with prop bets on the table when the Texas Rangers and the Houston Astros square off at Globe Life Field on Saturday (first pitch at 4:05 PM ET).
+Player props are available for Marcus Semien and Kyle Tucker, among others, when the Texas Rangers host the Houston Astros at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with BetMGM!